AnjeyNov/TRTPO-Project/README.md

 # TRTPO-Project
-# BSUIR shedule for Windows
+# BSUIR schedule for Windows